ucsb-seclab/greed/docs/docs/faq.md

 ## How do I know the correspondence between TAC statements and original opcodes?

-While this is not always 100% precise, Gigahorse outputs a file called `TAC_Statement_OriginalStatement.csv`.
-You can find the correspondence between the TAC Statement ID and the original PC (bytecode) there.
+Gigahorse outputs a file called `TAC_Statement_OriginalStatement.csv`.
+While this is not always 100% precise, you can find the correspondence between the TAC Statement ID and the original PC (bytecode) there.

 ## Does greed support non-EVM contracts?